srl-ethz/hydra-documentation/docs/source/maintenance/offset.rst

 Calibrating Tool Offsets
 ################################

 This guide assumes you have calibrated your parking spots already.
 We will calibrate the tool offsets in two sections.
 First the Z offset will be determined.
 After that the X and Y offset will be set.
+Always work on the respective .g file.
+If you are working on tool 0 the .g files are tfree0.g, tpre0.g and tpost0.g.

 Z - Offset
 ================